jrengdahl/MSCP/README.txt

 The problem this is intended to solve is the lack of hard drives compatible with PDP-11 computers.
-The boards built by DEC seem to last forever, and can be powered by modern PC power supplies, but the hard drives of that era are 40 years old, and finding one of any size that still works, and is affordable, is both difficult and risky.
+The boards built by DEC seem to last forever, and can be powered by modern PC power supplies, but the hard drives of that era are 40+ years old, and finding one of any size that still works, and is affordable, is both difficult and risky.
 There are hard drive emulators available for industrial users, but these are expensive.
 These solutions typically involve a board with a MFM or SCSI interface that emulates a drive, and have to be used with a legacy hard drive controller such as an RQDX3, or a SCSI interface board, which itself can be expensive.
-I did buy one drive emulator, but have been unable to get it working with my UDC11 hard drive controllers.
+I did buy an MFM drive emulator, but have been unable to get it working with my UDC11 hard drive controllers.

 At present this is very much in development.
+I have been able to boot a small test program from the SSD on a KDJ11D (PDP-11/53).

 The current firmware is based on my H503 project.
 For now the firmware consists of a command line interpreter which will implement commands to